Citigroup Inc. Has $674,000 Stake in Ingles Markets, Incorporated (NASDAQ:IMKTA)

 In other Ingles Markets news, CEO James W. Lanning sold 9,936 shares of the business’s stock in a transaction dated Friday, November 26th.
 The stock was sold at an average price of $77.48, for a total transaction of $769,841.28.
 The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
-23.80% of the stock is currently owned by insiders.
+Corporate insiders own 23.80% of the company’s stock.

 Ingles Markets (NASDAQ:IMKTA) last posted its quarterly earnings data on Wednesday, November 24th.
 The company reported $3.78 earnings per share for the quarter.
 Ingles Markets had a net margin of 5.05% and a return on equity of 28.75%.
 The business had revenue of $1.34 billion during the quarter.

-The firm also recently announced a quarterly dividend, which was paid on Thursday, January 13th.
-Shareholders of record on Thursday, January 6th were paid a dividend of $0.165 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Thursday, January 13th.
+Investors of record on Thursday, January 6th were given a dividend of $0.165 per share.
+The ex-dividend date was Wednesday, January 5th.
 This represents a $0.66 annualized dividend and a yield of 0.77%.
-The ex-dividend date of this dividend was Wednesday, January 5th.
-Ingles Markets’s payout ratio is 4.84%.
+Ingles Markets’s dividend payout ratio is 4.84%.

 About Ingles Markets